RobustRoundRobin/RRR/RRR-spec.md

 ## Security Considerations

-# Geth - relevant implementation nodes (this is going to get removed or appendixed)
+## Geth - relevant implementation nodes (this is going to get removed or appendixed)

+In geth, when mining, the confirmation of a NewChainHead imediately results a new 'work' request being issued.
+In rrr (as in IBFT) this is where we hook in end of round/start of new round

-## static nodes
+### static nodes

 Initial nodes need to be included in the genesis block extraData.
 We provide a utility subcommand for geth which creates the appropriate extraData for the